2025 Storm Events in Irving

 Roof replacement in Irving requires a permit from the City of Irving Inspections Department for any work exceeding one square (100 square feet).
 The permit process protects homeowners by ensuring work meets building codes and provides documentation for insurance and resale purposes.

 Contractors typically handle permit acquisition as part of their service.
-Applications are submitted through the MGO Online Permit Portal, with fees ranging from $100-500 depending on project scope.
-Processing generally takes 1-3 business days, though times may extend during busy periods following major storms.
+Applications are submitted through the MGO Online Permit Portal, with processing generally taking one to three business days.
+Times may extend during busy periods following major storms when permit volume increases substantially.

 Once work is complete, a city inspection verifies proper installation.
-To schedule same-day inspections, requests must be submitted by 6 AM.
-The inspections department is located at Irving City Hall, 825 W. Irving Boulevard.
+To schedule same-day inspections, requests must be submitted by 6 AM through the online portal.
+The Inspections Department can be reached via email at irving-permits@irvingtx.gov for questions about specific projects.
 Homeowners should verify their contractor has obtained proper permits before work begins and should receive copies of both the permit and final inspection approval for their records.

 Choosing a roofing contractor in Irving